Pain During Ovulation

 Pain During Ovulation: Is It Normal?

-Dr. Jolene BrightenPublished: Last Reviewed: Cramps, Endometriosis, Menstrual Cycle, Ovulation, Period Problems Leave a Comment
+Dr. Jolene BrightenPublished: Last Reviewed: Cramps, Endometriosis, Menstrual Cycle, Ovulation, Period Problems

 The idea that women are destined to experience pain simply because they have a menstrual cycle is not okay with me.
 It's true our bodies go through changes throughout the month that indicate hormone shifts, and sometimes this can cause discomfort, but that doesn't mean you should have to rely on painkillers to get through your cycle.

 Ovulation pain, aka Mittelschmerz, is actually quite common.
-Up to 40% of women experience this pain before, during, or after ovulation—around halfway through their cycle.
+Up to 40% of women1 experience this pain before, during, or after ovulation—around halfway through their cycle.
 But you don't need to grin and bear it or mask pain with hormonal contraceptives that disrupt your body's natural cycle.

 Addressing hormone balance and inflammation (while ruling out other reasons for pain) is the best plan of action for Mittelschmerz.
 In this article, we'll look at ovulation pain, what's normal and what needs further investigation, and steps you can take to address it naturally.